hwdsl2/docker-ipsec-vpn-server/README.md

 **Note:** In your `env` file, DO NOT put `""` or `''` around values, or add space around `=`.
 DO NOT use these special characters within values: `\ " '`.
 A secure IPsec PSK should consist of at least 20 random characters.

+**Note:** If you modify the `env` file after the Docker container is already created, you must remove and re-create the container for the changes to take effect.
+Refer to [Update Docker image](#update-docker-image).

 <details>
 <summary>
 :information_source: You may optionally specify a DNS name, client name and/or custom DNS servers. :information_source: